 About the Curiosity Club

 Founder and teaching artist Anita Evans has been working with kids since she babysat for two-year old identical twins at the age of 12.
-Since then she lots of experience working with many kids, including kids with diagnosed behavioral and learning difficulties.
+Since then she's had lots of experience working with many kids, including kids with diagnosed behavioral and learning difficulties.
 In addition to working with elementary school kids, she has created theater performances with teens, and teaches preschool.
 She has a masters degree from Erikson Institute in Early Childhood Education with a focus on Social-Emotional Learning.